Skip to main content

 Alert II

-Aircraft approaching with major difficulty.
-Airport units, Rescue 4 and Battalion 1 will respond, transmit first alarm only if requested by units on the field (Rescue 1, Rescue 2, Rescue 3) or Battalion 1.
+An aircraft is approaching with major difficulty.
+Airport units, Rescue 4 and Battalion 1 will respond.
+They will transmit the First Alarm only if requested by units on the field (Rescue 1, Rescue 2, Rescue 3) or Battalion 1.

 Alert III

-Aircraft crash on or near the Airport - immediate emergency action required (Airport units and first alarm if on field, second alarm if in residential area).
+If an aircraft crashes on or near the airport, immediate emergency action is required (airport units and First Alarm if on the field, Second Alarm if in a residential area).

 Alert IV

-Bomb threat aboard aircraft (one engine company, MAST Captain, EDT Technician, and Battalion Chief initially respond).
+There was a bomb threat aboard an aircraft (one engine company, MAST Captain, EDT Technician, and Battalion Chief initially responded).

-A Hijack situation is the unlawful seizure of an aircraft.
-The response to this situation is controlled by the FAA (in the air) or the FBI (on the ground).
+A hijack situation is the unlawful seizure of an aircraft.
+The FAA (in the air) or the FBI (on the ground) controls the response to this situation.

 Crashes Off Air Field